DevEntheus/Zynq-UltraScale-Plus-MPSoC-Arch-Linux/README.md

 * [Vivado ML Edition 2023.2](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html)

 ### FPGA Design
 A new project is created with the Vivado New Project Wizard.
 After the project is created, the block design is created with the Vivado IP Integrator.
-The block design is created with the following IP blocks:
+The block design consists of the following IP blocks:
 * Zynq UltraScale+ MPSoC (set up in accordance with the requirements.
 The file Zynq UltraScale+ MPSoC LPD.tcl with presets for the Zynq UltraScale+ MPSoC can be found in the folder **Kria KV260**)
 * Processor System Reset
 * AXI Interconnect